matthewfeickert/talk-CHEP-2019/talk.md

 .kol-1-2.width-90[
 - High information-density summary of analysis
-- Almost everything we do in the analysis ultimately effects the likelihood and is encapsulated in it
+- Almost everything we do in the analysis ultimately affects the likelihood and is encapsulated in it
    - Trigger
    - Detector
    - Systematic Uncertainties